Soralsei/rr100-rhoban/doc/documentation.md

 In parallel, `robot_localization` (a pose estimation package built with Kalman filters) takes in wheel encoder odometry data and IMU data published by the robot and fuses these sensor measurements to estimate to robot's pose in the odometry frame and publish this pose to the `tf` tree (which is used by `slam_toolbox`).

-Finally `move_base`, which can be subdivided into 3 packages (2 path planning packages and a costmap computing package), uses sensor data, a SLAM or a static map, and the robot's pose estimation to :
+Subsequently `move_base`, which can be subdivided into 3 packages (2 path planning packages and a costmap computing package), uses sensor data, a SLAM or a static map, and the robot's pose estimation to :
 - compute costmaps (global and local) in a *grid* format which are used by both planners to plan a path towards a goal pose
 - plan a global path towards the goal pose by using the global costmap as a graph and finding the least costly path (in terms of distances and cost on the costmap) from the starting pose node to the goal pose node
 - plan a local path to follow the global path (which includes unplanned obstacle avoidance) using the local costmap in a similar fashion to the global planner
 - compute velocity commands to follow the local path

+These velocity commands are then corrected by the `rr100_drive_amp` package which read our odometry estimations and target velocities (computed by `move_base`) and uses this data to compute corrections (using a PID) to apply to the computed velocities so that our odometry reaches these target velocities.

+Finally, `yocs_velocity_smoother` takes in our corrected velocities computed by `rr100_drive_amp` and *smoothes* them in respect to our robot's maximum velocities and accelerations (linear and angular).

 ### Node and topic interaction
 > [!NOTE]